ABOUT PEOPLE’S ACTION/INSTITUTE

 A minimum of seven years experience working in community, labor, or electoral organizations in base building roles, working with poor and working class people.Experience recruiting and developing leaders and leading powerful campaigns.Experience as a trainer, training other trainers, and developing curriculum.Experience with base building in a variety of geographies and with different constituencies is strongly preferred but not required.Experience leading or managing large projects with multiple stakeholders.Experience managing contractors and consultantsStrong interpersonal and organizational communication skills.Ability and willingness to travel regularly.Demonstrate commitment to racial, gender, and economic justice and their intersections, both inside and outside the organization.Ability to work with diverse people and organizations

 Compensation and Benefits:

-Location: Chicago, IL or Washington, D.C. preferred.
-Remote locations within the United States will be considered.
+Location: Based in our Chicago, IL office.
+Washington, D.C. or remote locations may be considered.

 People’s Action is an Equal Opportunity Employer; women, people of color, persons with disabilities and LGBTQI people are strongly encouraged to apply.

 Close date: July 8, 2021

 Please Apply Here